Crane Prairie Campground

 Directions

-From Bend, travel about 27 miles south on Highway 97, then 11 miles west on County Road 43, 5.5 miles west on County Road 42, and 4 miles north on County Road 4270.
-The campground is accessed via the Cascade Lakes Scenic Byway.
+From Bend: Travel 27 miles south on Highway 97, 11 miles west on County Road 43, 5.5 miles west on County Road 42, then 4 miles north on County Road 4270.
+Alternatively, from Bend take the Cascade Lakes Scenic Byway (Forest Road 46) approximately 52 miles to its intersection with Forest Road 42, then east on FR 42 for 3.8 miles and north on Forest Road 4270.

 Amenities